Barrie HBOT: Clinics, Cost and Coverage (2026) Skip to main content

 1. 1 Confirm your condition and desired indication (recognised list vs. off-label).

-2. 2 For OHIP-covered treatment, ask your family physician for a referral to a hospital HBOT programme.
+2. 2 For OHIP-funded treatment in a recognised indication, ask your family physician for a referral to a local Barrie IHF programme.

-3. 3 For private self-pay HBOT, contact either Barrie private clinic directly for an initial medical assessment.
+3. 3 For off-label self-pay HBOT, contact either Barrie clinic directly for an initial medical assessment.

 4. 4 Bring medical history, current medications, and any imaging or specialist reports relevant to your condition.